MileHacker Logo

 City Exploration

-Spring (April-May) and Autumn (September-October) bring comfortable temperatures for walking and sightseeing throughout the city.
+Spring (April-May) and Autumn (September-October) bring comfortable temperatures for walking and seeing the sights throughout the city.

 Outdoor Pursuits

-Spring and early autumn are ideal for hiking and other outdoor activities, avoiding intense summer heat and heavy winter rains.
+Spring and late summer/early autumn are great for trekking and other outdoor activities, avoiding intense summer heat and heavy winter rains.

 Important Events